Dariarty/Hangman_Game_Qt/README.md

 * Lots of gamemodes for words on different themes and topics.</br>
 * More than 2500 English and 2000 Russian words.</br>
+* 15 topics both for English and Russian.
+Topics can be shuffled and chosen randomly.</br>
-* Words to guess are chosen randomly from files.
-Topics can also be shuffled and chosen randomly.</br>
+* Words to guess are chosen randomly from files. </br>
 * Sound effects when interacting with game's GUI.</br>
 * Fullscreen and Windowed modes, app is responsive to different window sizes.</br>
 * Application supports dynamic translations.</br>